macglencoe/EmporiumWebsite/README.md

 # King Street Emporium Website

-This project powers the official website for [The King Street Emporium](https://maps.app.goo.gl/qeLvCgUimEyXBjwy9) a cigar lounge and specialty shop located in **Martinsburg, WV**
+This project powers the official site for [The King Street Emporium](https://maps.app.goo.gl/qeLvCgUimEyXBjwy9), a cigar lounge and specialty shop based in **Martinsburg, WV**.

-The site serves as an online catalog and informational hub, offering up-to-date details on in-store products, community updates, and other information.
+The site serves as both a digital catalog and a place for store updates, giving customers easy access to product details, announcements, and store info.

+---

 # Features

 ## 🗂️ Product Catalog
-Visitors can browse detailed listings of cigars, tobacco pipes, pipe tobacco, coffee, and tea—each with images, brand information, flavor, and strength profiles.
+Browse an organized collection of cigars, pipes, pipe tobacco, coffee, and tea.
+Each listing includes images, brand details, flavor notes, and strength profiles.

 ## 🛠️ Content Management System (CMS)
-A custom-built CMS allows staff to:
+A custom CMS gives staff full control over the site’s content:

 - Add, update, or remove products

-- Upload images
+- Upload product images

-- Validate and preview content before publishing
+- Preview and validate changes before they go live

-- All changes are committed via GitHub and deployed through Vercel, allowing seamless updates without developer involvement.
+- All edits are version-controlled via GitHub and automatically deployed through Vercel—no developer needed.

 ## 📍 Store Info & Updates
-Store hours, location, and contact information are easy to find.
-The homepage also features an embedded Facebook feed to show real-time announcements, event updates, and new arrivals.
+Store hours, location, and contact details are easy to find.
+The homepage also pulls live updates from Facebook, so customers can stay in the loop about events and new arrivals.

 ## 👓 Accessibility & Simplicity
-The site is optimized for clarity and ease of use.
-It uses large, readable fonts, consistent layout patterns, and intuitive navigation, catering to non-technical visitors.
+Built with ease-of-use in mind.
+Clear fonts, simple layouts, and intuitive navigation ensure that anyone can find what they need.

+---

 # Hosting
-The site is hosted at www.kingstreetemporium.com, through [Vercel](https://www.vercel.com).
+Hosted at [www.kingstreetemporium.com](https://www.kingstreetemporium.com), deployed through [Vercel](https://www.vercel.com).

-# Technology Stack
-- **Frontend Framework**: [Next.js](https://nextjs.org) - React-based with static site generation
-- **CMS Backend**: Github-powered content versioning
-- **Deployment**: Vercel (auto-redeploy on GitHub commit)
-- **Image Uploads**: Vercel Blob Storage

 ---

+# Tech Stack

+- **Frontend**: [Next.js](https://nextjs.org) (React-based, statically generated)
+- **CMS Backend**: GitHub version control
+- **Deployment**: Vercel with automatic redeploys on commit
+- **Image Handling**: Vercel Blob Storage

+---

 # Wiki Reference
-Learn more about how the CMS works under the hood in the [project wiki](../../wiki)
+Want a deeper dive into how the CMS works?
+Check out the [project wiki](../../wiki).

-*A GitHub-powered CMS with static content versioning, image uploads, and idempotent updates.*
+*Built for stability and ease of use: versioned JSON data, GitHub-based publishing, and reliable image handling.*

 ---

 # License
-King Street Emporium Website © 2025 by Liam McDonald
+© 2025 Liam McDonald
 Licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)